gravitational/teleport/rfd/0166-tpm-joining.md

 // ProvisionTokenSpecV2
 message ProvisionTokenSpecV2TPM {
   message Rule {
-    // Hint is a human-readable hint for the rule.
-This does not impact joining
+    // Description is a human-readable hint for the rule.
+This does not impact
-    // but can be used for associating a business name with an EKPub or EKCert
+    // joining but can be used for associating a business name with an EKPub or
-    // serial.
+    // EKCert serial.
     // Example: "build-server-100"
-    string Hint = 1  [(gogoproto.jsontag) = "hint,omitempty"];
+    string Description = 1  [(gogoproto.jsontag) = "description,omitempty"];
     oneof Identifier {
-      // EKPubHash is the SHA256 hash of the EKPub. string EKPubHash = 2 [(gogoproto.jsontag) = "ekpub_hash,omitempty"];
+      // EKPubHash is the SHA256 hash of the EKPub marshaled in PKIX format
+      // and encoded in hexadecimal.
+      // Example: d4b45864d9d6fabfc568d74f26c35ababde2105337d7af9a6605e1c56c891aa6
+      string EKPubHash = 2 [(gogoproto.jsontag) = "ekpub_hash,omitempty"];
-      // EKCertSerial is the serial number of the EKCert. string EKCertSerial = 3 [(gogoproto.jsontag) = "ekcert_serial,omitempty"];
+      // EKCertSerial is the serial number of the EKCert in hexadecimal with
+      // colon seperated nibbles.
+      // Example: 73:df:dc:bd:af:ef:8a:d8:15:2e:96:71:7a:3e:7f:a4
+      string EKCertSerial = 3 [(gogoproto.jsontag) = "ekcert_serial,omitempty"];
     }
   }